Demo

 - A fully offline world map / digital atlas experience (no network required at runtime)

-.zim) - An offline geographic reference that runs on platforms supported by Kiwix (desktop + mobile)
+.zim) map and satellite imagery archive solution - An offline geographic reference that runs on platforms supported by Kiwix (desktop + mobile)

 - Offline place-name lookup/search (GeoNames-backed)